Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-09-15-grain-growth-progress-report-presentation-i.md

 * Background Theory on Grain Growth
 * Objective of our Project
 * Intended Approach
-* Overview of Tools we are using
+* Input and Output Analysis

 {{ page.horizontal }}